Peter Smith, Master Lecturer

 Please note that classroom proceedings for this course might be recorded for purposes including, but not limited to, student illness, religious holidays, disability accommodations, or student course review.
 Note also that recording devices are prohibited in the classroom except with the instructor’s permission.

-There are a total of 11 projects due during the semester and a general knowledge quiz on NYT.com stories.
+There are a total of 11 projects due during the semester and class reviews of NYT.com stories.
 They are rated as follows:

 - Portraits: 10pts (exercise, lighting, esthetics)